-One fairly unique feature of this string trimmer is that it uses a pair of batteries in series to achieve the higher voltage used by most cordless yard tools.
+One fairly unique feature of this the Makita 36V trimmer is that it uses a pair of 18V batteries in series to achieve the higher voltage used by most cordless yard tools.
 This means that it uses the same batteries as many of Makita's cordless hand tools, like drills or impact drivers, allowing you to use the same battery across your entire spectrum of Makita tools, cutting down on the clutter of charging cords and chargers in your garage considerably.

 Ease of Use

-After rating and ranking the weed eating performance of each, we moved on to scoring how convenient and easy to use each cordless yard tool was.
-The Makita XRU15PT once again delivered some exceptional results, earning its spot right at the top of the group.
+After rating and ranking the weed-eating performance of each, we moved on to scoring the convenience and ease of use of each cordless yard tool.
+The Makita 36V once again delivered some exceptional results, earning its spot right at the top of the group.

 This string trimmer uses a bump mechanism to dispense more line, which we found to operate very smoothly and efficiently.
-It wasn't the most intuitive to change the line the first time since there weren't any immediately apparent marks or labels to show where to release the cover.
-However, it was super easy to do once we consulted the manual and didn't have any issues once we figured it out.
+It is not the most intuitive to change the line the first time since there weren't any immediately apparent marks or labels to show where to release the cover.
+However, it was super easy to do once we consulted the manual, and we didn't have any issues once we figured it out.

 This cordless string trimmer ran for just under an hour and a half continuously under no-load conditions using the stock batteries, which is one of the longest times of the entire group.

-Our final round of tests looked at how loud each of these yard tools is, with scores based on measured noise levels for both the operator and a bystander about 50' away.
+Our final round of tests looked at how loud each of these yard tools is, with scores based on measured noise levels for the operator.
 We also deducted points from any models that had particularly irritating tones or high-pitched whines.
-The Makita XRU15PT finished out our review process with another top-tier performance.
+The Makita 36V finished out our review process with another top-tier performance.